-For metro networks where in the graph structure between two neighbouring nodes pass arcs with two lines or one line is valid: u = 1.
+For metro networks where in the graph structure for all sections pass not more a line is valid: u = 0.
 For metro networks which have arcs with more than two routes between two neighbouring nodes the value of u is 0 < u < 1.